strohne/volker/README.md

 - *Individual or grouped?*
-  Groups can be compared (e.g., the average age by gender) or crosstabulated (e.g. combinations of education level and gender) by providing a grouping column as third parameter of table and plot functions.
+  Groups can be compared (e.g., the average age by gender) or cross-tabulated (e.g. combinations of education level and gender) by providing a grouping column as third parameter of table and plot functions.

 - *One variable or item batteries?*.
   Item batteries are often used in surveys.
 Each item results in a single variable, but the variables are all measured with the same scale (e.g. 1 = not at all to 5 = fully applies).
-To summarize multiple items send a column selection to the functions by using tidyselect mechanisms such as `starts_with()`.
+To summarise multiple items send a column selection to the functions by using tidyselect mechanisms such as `starts_with()`.

-- *Markdown or dataframe?*
+- *Markdown or data frame?*
-  All table functions return dataframes that can be stored in objects and processed further.
-The tables have their own print function, so the output of all functions can be used directly in Markdown documents to display formatted tables.
+  All table functions return data frames that can be processed further.
+  The tables have their own print function, so the output of all functions can be used directly in Markdown documents to display neatly formatted tables and plots.

 ## Examples